BH Macro Limited Repurchases Shares to Hold in Treasury - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-BH Macro Limited has repurchased 18,000 of its US Dollar ordinary shares from J.P.
-Morgan Securities plc at prices ranging from 4.10 to 4.14 pence per share.
-These shares will be held in treasury, affecting the total number of shares in issue and voting rights, which now stand at 491,962,211.
-This transaction reflects the company’s ongoing strategy to manage its share capital and potentially enhance shareholder value.
+BH Macro Limited has repurchased 11,717 of its ordinary US Dollar shares on the London Stock Exchange, with prices ranging between 4.12 and 4.14 pence per share.
+These shares will be held in treasury, affecting the total number of voting rights, which now stands at 491,953,299.
+This transaction reflects the company’s strategy to manage its share capital, potentially impacting shareholder value and market perception.

 Spark’s Take on GB:BHMG Stock